mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step16.md

 `kubectl get pod nginx --show-labels`{{execute}}

-You can also use the `kubectl label` command to add a label, update an existing label, or delete a lable.
+We can also use the `kubectl label` command to add a label, update an existing label, or delete a label.
 Type the below command to update the label `env:dev` to `env:prod`:

 `kubectl label pod nginx env=prod --overwrite`{{execute}}